 "Know what you are doing, know your craft, be overly prepared for all projects – trust your ears" say's Jack.
 Watch our seriously in-depth video interview with Jack Hale at Hale House.
-The videos are in three parts and are for broadband viewing.
+The videos are in three parts.

 Jack Hale was born into a family of musicians.
 Jack's father and uncle Dr. Ralph Hale have long been well respected within the industry.
 Embarking on musical studies quite late, at age 13 - as his father did not want to be accused of pushing Jack into the business -Jack began playing trumpet with his uncle.
 As his teachers and mentors, his father and uncle would play a huge role throughout Jack's amazing career – whether helping with the physical issues associated with brass playing or preparing Jack for his first conducting gig with a major symphony.